cyclus/cycic/docs/js_parser.rst

     parser.printObject();

-This will print the entire JSON-mapped object to the screen or console.
+NOTICE: This will print the entire JSON-mapped object to the screen or console.
 Please notice that the parser will only print out the JSON version of the RNG object that it was assigned to upon instantiation.

 Reversing The Process: JSON to RNG